GoogleContainerTools/skaffold/docs/content/en/docs/components/builders/_index.md

-[Jib](https://github.com/GoogleContainerTools/jib#jib) is a set of plugins for [Maven](https://github.com/GoogleContainerTools/jib/blob/master/jib-maven-plugin) and [Gradle](https://github.com/GoogleContainerTools/jib/blob/master/jib-gradle-plugin) for building optimized Docker and OCI images for Java applications without a Docker daemon.
+[Jib](https://github.com/GoogleContainerTools/jib#jib) is a set of plugins for [Maven](https://github.com/GoogleContainerTools/jib/blob/master/jib-maven-plugin) and [Gradle](https://github.com/GoogleContainerTools/jib/blob/master/jib-gradle-plugin) for building optimized OCI-compliant container images for Java applications without a Docker daemon.

 Skaffold can help build artifacts using Jib; Jib builds the container images and then